Shuu2301/Fraud-detection/README.md

 - **`pull access denied` error during `docker compose up`:**
   - This is usually caused by Docker Hub's rate limiting.
 The most reliable fix is to create a free Docker Hub account and run `docker login` in your terminal.
 - **Spark job crashes with `Py4JException` or `OutOfMemoryError`:**
   - This is a resource issue.
-Ensure you have configured `.wslconfig` (Step 2) and allocated enough memory to Docker Desktop.
+Ensure you have configured Docker resource limits (Step 2) and allocated enough memory to Docker.
 You can also increase the memory allocated to the Spark driver/executor in the streaming script.
 - **Debezium connector shows `FAILED` status:**
   - Check the connector logs with `docker logs connect`.
 Common issues include incorrect database credentials or missing CDC permissions on MySQL tables.
 - **Data is not appearing in Delta Lake:**